 Well, even though Disney World is a world of excitement and fun, there are some restrictions to abide by.
 So ultimately, in certain cases, a convicted felon can go to Disney World.
 There are some rules for them, and many others for everybody else.

-I hope that this article answered your questions about the Disney World regulations when it comes to a convicted felon.
+I hope that this article answered your questions about the Disney World regulations when it comes to a convicted felon, especially if you need this information because you are currently planning a Disney vacation.
 Thanks for stopping by!